National Atlas of Georgia: Presentation at Frankfurt Book Fair 2018

 The National Atlas of Georgia was released as a contribution to the Frankfurt Buchmesse 2018, where Georgia was the honorary guest country.
 Displayed alongside a large number of Georgian novels and other books, this atlas depicts Georgia with its diversity, resources and potential for future further development.
 Over 200 large-format thematic maps and figures provide information on all relevant topics concerning the country.
 There were several presentations, including lectures by the responsible persons who have helped its publication, e.g. the president of JLU, Joybrato Mukherjee.

 This is the first publication of the National Atlas of Georgia in English, and was done to commemorate the 100th anniversary of the foundation of the Ivane Javakhishvili Tbilisi State University.
-Today, the university is ranked in the top 1.5% of world universities according to TSU, and US News & World Report) and offers 21 educational programs, including 13 programs where the language of instruction is English.
+Today, the university is ranked in the top 1.5% of world universities according to TSU, (and U.S. News & World Report) and offers 21 educational programs, including 13 programs where the language of instruction is English.
 TSU also includes 16 Scientific Research Institutes, such as the Vakhushti Bagrationi Institute of Geography.